Baishaki-sfdc/Eatsure-Case-Study--SQL/README.md

 ## Business Questions

-Find customers who have never ordered
+Find customers who have never ordered<br/>
-Average Price/dish
+Average Price/dish<br/>
-Find the top restaurant in terms of the number of orders for a given month Restaurants with monthly sales greater than x for
+Find the top restaurant in terms of the number of orders for a given month<br/>
+Restaurants with monthly sales greater than x for<br/>
-Show all orders with order details for a particular customer in a particular date range Find restaurants with max repeated customers
+Show all orders with order details for a particular customer in a particular date range<br/>
+Find restaurants with max repeated customers<br/>
-Month over month revenue growth of Swiggy
+Month over month revenue growth of Swiggy<br/>
-Customer — favourite food
+Customer — favourite food<br/>
-Find the most loyal customers for all restaurant Month-over-month revenue growth of a restaurant
+Find the most loyal customers for all restaurant<br/>
+Month-over-month revenue growth of a restaurant<br/>
-## Business Recommendation/Solution:
+## Business Recommendation/Solution: <br/>
-Based on the analysis performed using SQL queries, the following recommendations and solutions are proposed:
+Based on the analysis performed using SQL queries, the following recommendations and solutions are proposed:<br/>

 ## Customer Acquisition and Retention Strategies